vincentnam/archlinux_install/README.md

   - SDDM / KDE graphic environnement
   - BTRFS used for snapshots
   - Nvidia GeForce GTX 1070 Mobile installed (graphic driver)
-  - Double drive : HardDrive 1TO + 256 Go SSD
+  - Double drive : Hard Disk Drive 1TO + 256 Go SSD

 The goals was to :